duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 Warning: Allow the robot time to boot.
 On first boot it may take up to 5 mins or more since some things are being configured.
 Do not power the robot off (by holding the battery button) while this is in process.

-You know that your Pi has successfully booted when you can see it broadcasting a network with an SSID of `![hostname]-XXXX` where `XXXX` are some random numbers and letters at the end of SSID to prevent name conflicts.
+You know that your Pi has successfully booted when you can see it broadcasting a network with an SSID of `![hostname]-abcd` where `abcd` are some random numbers and letters at the end of SSID to prevent name conflicts.

-If you connect to the newtork `![hostname]-XXXX` or to the network that the Duckiebot connects to by default ![wifi-ssid], then you should be able to ping your robot with:
+If you connect to the newtork `![hostname]-abcd` or to the network that the Duckiebot connects to by default ![wifi-ssid], then you should be able to ping your robot with:

 ```
 laptop $ ping ![hostname].local
 ```

-You should see output similar to the following:
+You should see output similar to the following:​

-​

 ```
 PING duckiebot-not-configured.local (![X.X.X.X]): 56 data bytes